Wolodmr/iovote/docs/roadmap.md

 # Roadmap

-The *Vote Cast* project is designed for future improvements and scalability.
+The *ioVote* project is designed for future improvements and scalability.
 Below are planned enhancements:

 ## 1. Dash Integration for Visual Analytics
 - Adding interactive charts for voting results.